 Railtown 1897 State Historic Park, Jamestown – Home to one of the nation’s last authentic, operating railroad roundhouses, Railtown’s locomotives and cars have appeared in over 200 film and TV productions, including High Noon, Back to the Future 3 and Petticoat Junction. (railtown1897.org/visit/general-information)

-Technically, these last three would more properly be categorized “Sierra Tourist Attractions,” but since an article with that title has yet to be written and because they’re both favorite stops for photographers we’ll keep them here for now.
+Technically, these last three would more properly be categorized “Sierra Tourist Attractions,” but since an article with that title has yet to be written and because they’re all favorite stops for photographers we’ll keep them here for now.
 Frankly, there’s a whole host of other attractions to include in that still-to-be-written article since Hwy.
 395 is scenic, kind of quirky and pretty incredible.
 If you’re planning on driving Hwy.
 395, you may want to search for information about its points of interest — like the June Lake Loop, Mammoth Lakes and the Mammoth Mountain Ski Resort, Rainbow Falls, Laws Train Museum, the Ancient Bristlecone Forest, and even further south into our Deserts & Inland Empire area where you’ll find the Eastern California Museum, the Alabama Hills and the Lone Pine Film Museum.
 So many articles to write about cool things to see and do in California, so little time!